hartwigmedical/serve/algo/README.md

 For evidence that is applicable when a gene-wide level event has happened, the type of event required to match evidence to a mutation is derived from the knowledgebase event and no further interpretation is done.
-In case a knowledgebase provides insufficient details to make a decision (eg. mutant), we annotate to ANY_MUTATION.
+In case a knowledgebase provides insufficient details to make a decision (e.g. mutant), we annotate to ANY_MUTATION.

 | Gene level event | Description                                                                                                                            |
 |------------------|----------------------------------------------------------------------------------------------------------------------------------------|